-Rejection, Truth-Making, and a Narrative Stegosaurus: a Conversation with Alexandria Marzano-Lesnevich
+Rejection, Truth-Making, and a Narrative Stegosaurus: a Conversation with Alex Marzano-Lesnevich

-After four years of serving as the founding instructor of GrubStreet’s Memoir Incubator, Alexandria Marzano-Lesnevich is set to launch her memoir, The Fact of a Body, tomorrow (May 16th) at Harvard Book Store.
+After four years of serving as the founding instructor of GrubStreet’s Memoir Incubator, Alex Marzano-Lesnevich is set to launch their memoir, The Fact of a Body, tomorrow (May 16th) at Harvard Book Store.
 The Fact of a Body is a visceral masterpiece, equal parts gutting and deeply empathetic, about a haunting crime the author came across as a young law student, and the man who committed it––Ricky Langley.
-As Alexandria delves into details of the case, she finds unsettling parallels to her own history of abuse, leading her on a journey of discovery that causes her to question not only Ricky’s story, and the stories she’s been told about her own family’s history, but also the nature of stories themselves, and how the way we tell stories affects our view of truth.
+As Alex delves into details of the case, they find unsettling parallels to their own history of abuse, leading them on a journey of discovery that causes them to question not only Ricky’s story, and the stories they've been told about their own family’s history, but also the nature of stories themselves, and how the way we tell stories affects our view of truth.

 You’ve been sitting with this material for a long time.
 When did you first know it was a book?